This Spanish Fish Stew is because we've been trying to eat more of a Mediterranean diet recently.

 What's The Mediterranean Diet About?

 It isn't really a diet, but more of a way of eating.
 The Mediterranean diet features lots of veggies, fruits, nuts, legumes and whole grains, with very little red meat but plenty of seafood, and some poultry.
-Good heart healthy fats like olive oil, and avocado, with lots of herbs and lemon for flavourings, are also a big part of eating Mediterranean.
-Oh, and wine, wine is part of it too, bonus.
+Good heart-healthy fats like olive oil, and avocado, with lots of herbs and lemon for seasoning, are also a big part of eating the Mediterranean way.
+Oh, and wine, wine is part of it too, can it get any better?

 Why is a Mediterranean Diet a Good Thing?